 Health and Wellness educational topics offered to organizations or businesses to promote health and wellness among their work force.

 This 2-4 hour training session is designed for volunteer groups that sell food to the public, often as fundraising methods.
 To ensure that the food is wholesome, safe and at low-risk for causing foodborne illness, the training session teaches proper planning for food events, preparing, transporting, storing and serving food, sanitation and handling leftovers.

 The IDPH Food Sanitation Code requires food establishments to be under the operational supervision of a certified food service sanitation manager during hours of operation.
-This course provides the 15 hours of training required by the State of Illinois for the Food Service Managers Certification.
+This course provides the training required by the State of Illinois for the Food Service Managers Certification.
 Content addresses foodborne pathogens, employee health and personal hygiene, safe handling of food in preparation, serving and storing, sanitation, pest management, and Hazard Analysis Critical Control Point (HACCP).